 I need a hero!
 (A hero image or indeed a header image)

-The header image in all it’s glory.
+The header image in all its glory.

 Well as you can see the header image is displayed.
-It’s nice and full width and eye catching, the only thing is however the image above is shown as a constant throughout the theme.
+It’s nice and full width and eye-catching, the only thing is, however, the image above is shown as a constant throughout the theme.

-Sure you can randomize the header to showcase your works and jazz it up a bit etc, etc. It would have been great to see an option on a per post or page basis where you can select and image that is representative of the topic or post content.
+Sure you can randomize the header to showcase your works and jazz it up a bit etc, etc. It would have been great to see an option on a per post or page basis where you can select an image that is representative of the topic or post content.

 Random header images are great don’t get me wrong, but tailoring it to coincide with page content would have been perfect, in my opinion.

 A minor niggle?
-Yes to a degree, however I think it would be a massive boost to the theme itself.
+Yes to a degree, however, I think it would be a massive boost to the theme itself.

 Menus in the Checathlon theme